trueFireblade/BetterJavaCompile/README.md

 + What flags are there and what do they do?
 > Just do `BJC -h` and you will see all possible flags

++ I get a bad-classfile error when trying to compile
+> Due to how the java compiler works its rather annoying to get *import package.\*;* to work correclty, so you either have to import the specific classes *import package.class;* or hava a seperate directory for the java files of the packages.
+If you do the second one the compiler will automaticly create the directorys according to how you specified it in the *package* function for the class files

 + Can I add custom javac flags?
 > Yes you can, just pass a string of all options you want(enlosed in ") behind the -j flag